yasastharinda9511/PCB_DRONE/README.md

 # PCB_DRONE

+## Introduction

  The main purpose of this repo is to build a PCB drone using stm32f103c8t6 as a main microcontroller.
  4 coreless motors are used as main rotors.
 All pcb designs are done by using altium designer 15 and 18.

  ## PCB layout

+ 2 layer PCB

 ![2018-12-31 (2)](https://user-images.githubusercontent.com/37435024/100572545-bc2a4900-32fb-11eb-9300-354ae82360bc.png)